 Root canal treatment is the only way to end tooth pain without tooth extraction and replacement.
-At the Center for Dental Anesthesia, we provide relaxing root canals that will reverse all of your symptoms and restore your oral health.
+At the Center for Dental Anesthesia, we provide relaxing root canals that will get rid of your symptoms and restore your oral health.

 What Happens After Treatment?

-After root canal therapy, you will need a restoration to cover up the dental work.
-Our caring staff will help you schedule a follow-up appointment, where we will place a dental crown or filling over the area.
-The restoration will restore the natural and appealing appearance of your tooth, while strengthening the tooth and restoring its regular functions.
+After a root canal, you will need a restoration to keep your tooth healthy and strong.
+Our team will help you schedule a follow-up appointment, at which time we will place a dental crown or filling over the area.

 Can a Root Canal Be Comfortable?